-Care should be taken when interpreting the review scores above, though.
-The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
-Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.
+The above review scores should be interpreted with care, though.
+The assessments were made in relation to similar cameras of the same technological generation.
+Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you would like to check on the differences and similarities of other camera models, just make your choice using the following search menu.
 There is also a set of direct links to comparison reviews that other users of the CAM-parator app explored.

 - Canon 750D vs Fujifilm GFX 50S